Mckiev/AMANA-Backend/README.md

-Here is the revised version with grammatical corrections and suggested improvements:

 # AMANA Backend

 This repository is part of the project that makes possible to bet completely anonymously on the [Manifold](https://manifold.markets?referrer=AMANABOT)